geekygirldawn/rfcs/README.md

 # Concourse RFCs

-> A process for collaborating on the design for substantial changes to Concourse.
+> A process for collaborating on substantial changes to Concourse.

 ## What should be proposed as an RFC?

 RFCs should be opened for changes that have a substantial impact on Concourse users and developers.
-The RFC process enables us to collaborate during the design process, before we get to code and implementation.
+The RFC process enables us to collaborate during the architecture and feature design process, before we get to code and implementation.

 An important goal of this process is to keep a record of the decision-making process as a proposal evolves.
 This is done via the pull request review and